EvictionLab/eviction-lab-website/content/eviction-tracking/bridgeport-ct.md

 # The geography of changes in eviction filings

 Fairfield county is made up of 211 Census Tracts.
-In each of those tracts, we map eviction filings over the last four weeks compared to the typical number of filings in the average year.<sup>1</sup> Over that period, we see steep declines in eviction filings across the city.
+In each of those Tracts, we map the number of eviction filings over the last four weeks.
+If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data were collected by the [Connecticut Fair Housing Center](https://www.ctfairhousing.org/).
 Historical averages cover the years 2017-2019.
 2. Tract racial majority determined using American Community Survey (ACS) estimates for 2014–2018